 - Align the fins: Check the fins in the compressor and evaporator to see if they’re bent.
 If they are, you can realign them with a fin comb.

-Choose Shipley Energy Home Services for Your Air Conditioning Service
+Choose Shipley Energy Home Services for Your Air Conditioning Needs

 Shipley Energy Home Services has been in the HVAC business for 85 years.
 Trust our expert team to service your AC system to keep it working efficiently.
 To learn more about our air conditioning service, contact us online or call 855-630-2854 to request more information.